(Original article 9/5/2019)

 The common symbols in the Bronze Age, a sword and a spear represent deities that have later become Freyr and Odin.
 But to which deity the solar symbol belonged to?
 Maria Kvilhaug and Lan Wang have suggested that the fertility and war goddess Freyja (and also her brother Freyr) would be the successors of this sun deity.
 Read more about it here:

 Freyja and Freyr: Successors of the Sun: on the absence of the sun in Nordic saga literature: https://www.duo.uio.no/handle/10852/57994

 The sun deities in the more southern and eastern regions have been male but among the Finno-Ugric people, the sun has had a female aspect.
 Maria Kvilhaug thinks that there might have been influencing from east to Scandinavia.
 It seems possible since according to the new research at least the ceramic influences were transferred from east to west maybe along with the women themselves.

 In 1921, in Egtved, Denmark a grave of a young girl was excavated.
-The girl had been buried under a mound, in a carved oak-trunk.
+The girl was lying under a mound, in a carved oak-trunk.
 She was wearing a peculiar outfit: a short cord skirt, short top and a bronze disc fastened on the waist.
-Also, her hair was cut short.
+Also, she had a short hair.

-Small figurines wearing similar cord skirts have been found.
+There are small figurines from the Bronze Age that are wearing similar cord skirts.
 These statuettes represent persons who are performing acrobatic moves.
-It has been suggested that these figurines are related to the sun cult and represent sun-worshipping rituals.
+It is probable, that these figurines are related to the sun cult and represent sun-worshipping rituals.